kunwardeeps/mock-server/README.md

 # Mock-server
--Spring boot application to mock API requests quickly.
+- Spring boot application to mock API requests quickly.
--All mock requests are persisted in MongoDB.
+- All mock requests are persisted in MongoDB.
--Can be used to mock SOAP and REST APIs
+- Can be used to mock SOAP and REST APIs

 Installation Notes:
 1. Install MongoDB